bytecodealliance/wasmtime/cranelift/docs/ir.rst

 -------------

 A *global value* is an object whose value is not known at compile time.
-The value is computed at runtime by :inst:`global_value`, possibly using information provided by the linker via relocations.
+The value is computed at runtime by `global_value`, possibly using information provided by the linker via relocations.
 There are multiple kinds of global values using different methods for determining their value.
 Cranelift does not track the type of a global value, for they are just